tunguski/elm-server/README.md

 * builds server side application
 * starts node server that forwards requests to Elm code

+### Updating elm dependencies

+    elm-json upgrade

+or if you want to upgrade major versions as well

+    elm-json upgrade --unsafe

 ### Interesting features

 * Server is able to process additional http requests (and generally all ```Tasks```) asynchronously before generating response.